-The Director-General of the Department of Education and Training can register students who undertake home schooling and in certain other situations.
+The Director-General, Department of Education (DoE), can open accounts for students registered with the Home Education Unit, and in certain other situations.

 Registering students for a QCIA means that their intended learning option (ILO) is the QCIA.
 See Section 3 of the QCE and QCIA policy and procedures handbook.

 Year 10, 11 and 12 students can access their learning account to view their progress in any QCE-contributing studies that they are enrolled in, and check their results through the myQCE website.